ingresso-group/slate/source/includes/_months.md

 GET https://api.ticketswitch.com/f13/months.v1/{username}?user_passwd={password}&event_id={eventid}
 ```

-This section gives a summary of the availability across a calendar month
+This resource gives a summary of the availability across a calendar month

 Months are provided for those who wish to display month-level summary data; for
 example listing the available months above a calendar.
-This method means that
+This resource can remove
-you don't need to summarise full performance level data in your applications.
+the need to summarise performance-level data in your application.

-It is possible to request a number of additional attributes for a month - below
-we have listed the default attributes first, followed by the optional
-attributes:

 > **Example request**